-(C) 2010-2014 G. Forrest Cook
+(C) 2010-2021 G. Forrest Cook

 The name "Spartacus" was inspired by the slave who broke free from the ancient Romans and wreaked havoc on the empire for many years.
 The amp makes an excellent stereo guitar slave amp when used in conjuction with pitch-shifting vibrato amps such as the Hammonator 2RVT and the Lil' Tiger.
-Like its namesake, the Spartacus amp can break free and function as a stand-alone amp, it is a good match for both 10" and 12" guitar speakers.
+Like its namesake, the Spartacus amp can break free and function as a stand-alone amp, it is a good match for 8", 10" and 12" guitar speakers.

 The Hammond AO-44 amplifier chassis can be found on eBay for reasonable prices.
 The Spartacus design is simple and clean.
 The wiring is a bit dense, but the amp is not overly difficult to assemble.
 The controls include the basic volume, bass and treble adjustments as well as a gain control.

-The gain control (adjustable negative feedback) is much more than a second volume control.
-It adjusts the the character of amplifier's sound from a compressed and tight jazz sound to a punchy and loud sound that is similar to the popular Fender 5E3 Tweed Deluxe amp.
+The gain control (adjustable negative feedback) is more than just a second volume control.
+It adjusts the the character of amplifier's sound from a compressed and tight jazz amp sound to a punchy and loud sound that is similar to the popular Fender 5E3 Tweed Deluxe amp.
 In other amps, adjustable gain controls are sometimes labeled "presence" or "loudness".

 This is a fairly high-level project.
 It takes advanced technician skills to deconstruct and reconstruct the ampifier circuitry.
-Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and 315 VDC.
+Also, there are plenty of lethal high voltages inside of this amp including 120 VAC and >300 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power cord should always be removed when working on the amp, the circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the amp.

 Power On/Off switch Standby switch (optional) Volume Bass Treble Gain

 The 120VAC wiring requires the addition of a chassis-mounted fuse holder, a terminal strip and a power switch.
 The 1N4007 diodes can be wired to the back of the 6X4 rectifier tube socket or placed on their own terminal strip.
 The original metal can electrolytic capacitor is not used, it can be left in place for looks or removed and replaced with a metal plate or a metal hole plug.

 Two conductor coaxial wire was used for the gain control pot's wiring.
 Only one end of the coax shield should be grounded to eliminate ground loop hum.
 The AO-44 amp has a bare ground wire that links the ground pins on the tube sockets and terminal strips together with the capacitor and transformer center tap from the power supply.
 This ground should be extended to any additional terminal strips and the guitar/speaker jacks.